Historic Detroit

 Stroh's is perhaps the beer most synonymous with Detroit, but the Motor City was once home to a slew of brews.

 August Goebel Sr. was born in Münstermaifeld Rhenish, Prussia, in 1839, and immigrated to the United States when he was 17.
 The story goes that he was originally headed for Chicago but ran out of money on the way, landing in Detroit.
-During the Civil War, Gobel enlisted in the Union Army's 2nd Michigan Infantry Regiment and fought at Bull Run.
+During the Civil War, Goebel enlisted in the Union Army's 2nd Michigan Infantry Regiment and fought at Bull Run.
 He rose through the ranks and became a colonel.
 After the war, he and partner Theodore Gorenflo founded A. Goebel & Co. in 1873.
 His German-style, dry, light lager was an instant hit, and by the 1880s, Goebel was already the third largest brewery in Detroit, thanks in part to Goebel consolidating the Mann, Michenfelder, Bavarian, Andries and A. Goebel breweries that were all clustered together near Gratiot Avenue into one company.

 The beer was marketed as being "from the cypress casks of Goebel."